Crafttino21/Universal-Downloader/README.md

 Version 1.2:
  Functions:
- - Download YouTube Videos as MP4
+ - Download YouTube videos as MP4
- - Download Pictures from any Site and google with the picture source
+ - Download pictures from any site and Google with the picture source
  - Download YouTube MP3

 How to install: